[Major revision–posted 5/14/18 (replaces 10/21/13 edition)]

 (4) Any other federal or state statutory retirement program to which the university has made employer contributions.

 d.
-Temporary Employee – Generally, temporary positions are less than full time, created for less than 4.5 months, have a specific end date, and have a funding source that is non-recurring.
-All positions that require student status as a condition of employment, as well as those listed below, are considered temporary or seasonal positions.
+Temporary Employee — Generally, temporary positions are less than full time, created for less than 60 days, have a specific end date, and have a funding source that is non-recurring.
+All positions that require student status as a condition of employment are considered temporary or seasonal positions.

 a.
 It is the responsibility of the employing department to recruit qualified applicants to fill the temporary staff positions listed below: